hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ### How to Preprocessing Testing Data ❣❣
 * The parameters used for preprocessing the training data should be generated from the training data only, and be applied to the testing data too.
+  * This is also true for non-deep-learning models
 * For example, when you are using `mean` and `std` to normalize the data, these params should be generated from the training data, and be applied to the testing data.
   * It seems that `(value - mean)/std` is a common way used to normalize features when they are in different scales.
 This method doesn't guarantee they are on the same scale, but could make them on similar scales